-Viz Trio supports two show modes; traditional shows where templates and pages are part of the same view, and Context-enabled Shows where templates and pages are split in two views.
+Before version 2.11, Viz Trio supported two show modes; traditional shows where templates and pages were part of the same view, and Context-enabled Shows where templates and pages are split in two views.
+From version 2.11, Viz Trio only supports Context-enabled Shows.